streamlit/docs/content/kb/tutorials/deploy/kubernetes.md

 ### Set up TLS support

-Since you are using the Google authentication, you will need to set up TLS support by following this [guide](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/tls).
+Since you are using the Google authentication, you will need to set up TLS support.
+Find out how in [TLS Configuration](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/tls).

 ### Verify the deployment